MetOffice/simulation-systems/source/Development/um_docs.rst

 The latest documentation gets automatically built by CI.
 The same action will run when a pull request is opened to ensure that the requested changes builds correctly.
-The build script is available in the repository and can be used to test that the finished documentation looks as you intend before submitting it for review.
+The build script is available in the repository and should be used to test that the finished documentation looks as you intend before submitting it for review.

-.. admonition:: todo

-  update publishing and CI details

 Standards
 ---------